gSchool/DNA-release-3/03-Phase-B/01_strategy.md

 ##### !options

 * To support approval for a specific acquisition activity.
-* To support the overall approach and strategy for the lifecycle of the program.
+* To support the overall approach and strategy for the lifecycle of the entire, overarching program.
 * If you are not utilizing Simplified Acquisition Procedures.
-* It is the first document generated to initiate and approve a program.
+* It is required to initiate and approve a program.

 ##### !end-options